JackyWilliam/autoSave_headfile/README.md

 # autoSave_headfile
-Helping for save and reading thing in c++
+Helping for saving and reading thing in c++.
+If you want to let your software remember user's choice, it is a good way to use this head file.